Getting some low-stress jobs after retirement is a great step once your active workdays are over.

 Learn how to create a decorating portfolio here.

-Would you prefer to make your bucks without leaving your home?
+Would you prefer to make your buck without leaving your home?
 Then you will find this list very appealing.

 11. Take Paid Surveys